kasei/kineo/README.md

 ### Load data

-Create a database file (`geo.db`) and load one or more N-Triples files:
+Create a database file (`geo.db`) and load one or more N-Triples or Turtle files:

 ```
 % ./.build/release/kineo-cli -s geo.db -d examples/geo-data/geo.ttl
 ```

-Each file will be loaded into its own graph.
-By default, the first graph created during data loading will be used as the default graph when querying the database.
+Specifying `-d FILENAME` will load data from `FILENAME` into the default graph.
 Alternatively, data can be loaded into a specific named graph (similarly, a custom graph name can be used for the query default graph):